angelhabs/support-page/index.md

 A: Make sure you're connected to WiFi/internet when first entering your name and email (required for account setup).
 After that, all habit data is stored locally on your device and works offline.

 **Q: Can I use the app offline?**
 A: Yes!
-Once you've set up your habits, the app works completely offline.
+Once you've set up your habits, the app works offline (except for playing meditations, this requires wifi connection).
 Your data is stored locally on your device.

 ### Privacy & Security